rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 In order to modify the splash page navigate to: Wireless >> Splash page on the menu >> Select the SSID we just created for guest clients.
-From there we have available 2 themes, which we can only modify colors as shown below, click on "Preview" to check how your new colour selection looks like.
+From there we have available 2 themes (moderm and fluid), which we can only modify colors as shown below.

+![](/images/splashpage1.png)

+Click **Preview** to check how your new colour selection looks like.
 Feel free to play around with it.

-If we want to further customize this, using the themes as a template, we can do the following:
+To further customize this, we will use one of these themes as a template, we can do the following:

-![](/images/splashpage1.png)

 ![](/images/splashpage2.png)